rawkintrevo/basis-vectors-for-covid-kf/readme.md

 ### Quickstart

-1. Install Kubeflow on your favorite cloud provider (or locally).
+1. Install Kubeflow on [your favorite cloud provider](https://www.kubeflow.org/docs/gke/) (or locally).
 1. Create a Jupyter Notebook Server.
 1. Upload `pipeline/DICOM Images to Basis Vectors Pipe.iynb`
+1. Run all cells- links should appear in the last cell which you can click to see your run output.

 ### Docker Files

 `rawkintrevo/covid-prep-docim`